 1) Slicker Brush

-Depending on their generation, they may have curls, wavy hair, or something in between.
+Depending on their generation, a Doodle may have curls, a straight coat, or a wavy something-in-between.
 Either way, slicker brushes have fine wire bristles and are useful for brushing out matted hair and tangles.
 If you have a Doodle, you ought to know how important it is that this brush is in your dog grooming kit.
 Here is a superb long pin slicker brush we recommend for Doodles.

 2) Metal Comb

-A metal or steel grooming comb is ideal for preventing knots and matting all the way down to the coat.
+A metal or steel grooming comb is ideal for preventing knots and matting all the way down to the skin.

 A metal comb assists in getting rid of loose hair, tangles, and dirt in your Doodle’s coat.